dbrattli/Feliz.ViewEngine/README.md

 ## Documentation

-The following API is available for converting `ReactElement` to string:
+The following API is available for converting a `ReactElement` view into a string that you can return from e.g a Giraffe HTTP handler.

 ```fs
 type Render